 Allotments are like gold dust around our way!
 Thanks to some wonderfully generous friends, we are lucky enough to have the use of a piece of land just a short drive away to grow some veggies.
-It is about a quarter of an acre that we share with one other couple.
-We have space for as many veggie beds as we could need and a sheltered area where we have put up a small poly tunnel-type greenhouse.
+It is about a quarter of an acre that we share with a couple of other people.
+We have space for as many veggie beds as we can manage right now and a sheltered area where we have put up a small greenhouse.

 The area that we are growing on hasn’t been used for anything before, it was just a plain old field.
 It is riddled with brambles, dock and other weeds so this (and previous experience digging up a new allotment plot) convinced us to try a ‘no dig’ gardening method.
 With a little research, we came across a book by a chap called Charles Dowding that detailed this method.
 It is basically working with nature to mulch the ground and encourage the plant roots and insects to turn the hard ground into usable veggie beds.
 Over time, the mulching results in less weeds, less water loss, less work… I could go on!
 So far, it’s working great for us, except we failed to use enough cardboard to completely block the path of those pesky weeds so have to keep hoeing them out.
 Lesson learned!
 We decided to mulch the paths too, covering those in a deep layer of woodchip.
 We are gradually expanding the number of beds and types of vegetables we’re growing – I’ll keep you updated on how that’s going via the blog pages.